LeeDoYup/TGGNet-keras/README.md

 It is similar with the generator in coniditional GAN as we see the forecasting model as generative model.

 You can use external data sources (if you want), encoding in various ways and concatenated into the baseline.
-In TGNet, we encode taxi drop-off volumes and improve forecasting performances on atypical samples with extremely large volumes.
+In TGGNet, we encode taxi drop-off volumes and improve forecasting performances on atypical samples with extremely large volumes.

 # Main results
 ## Forecasting Accuracy
-TGNet shows state-of-the-art performances on real-world datsets and has **20 times smaller** number of parameters.
+TGGNet shows state-of-the-art performances on real-world datsets and has **20 times smaller** number of parameters.

 <img src="./assets/forecasting_table.jpeg" width='800'>